 The Apples in Spain Fall Mainly on the Plain

 I was so excited to see him, he was like an old friend, although he has no idea who I was and what an impact he made on me that day in 2012 and now again this year.
 I am grateful to him for his talent, for his persistence to play his art form on the streets of Barcelona, and for being so passionate about what he does.
 He is absolutely inspiring.

 I took quite a few photos and videos of him while watching this time and eventually he noticed and he gestured over to me to “buy a CD” with his hand and his eyes.

-I looked down into my purse, having only arrived from the USA that very day and realized I only had 50 euro bills from the ATM machine.
+I looked down into my purse, having only arrived from the USA that very day, and realized I only had 50 euro bills from the ATM machine.
 I gave him 50 Euros in exchange for one of his CDs and even though I felt silly doing it, it was the best money I have ever spent.

 He freed my soul that day and I fondly think of how much he and his music has inspired me.
 So even though this article started out about “what to do in Barcelona”, I never know where my heart will take me.
 My advice on where to go in Barcelona is to follow your heart.
-Wander thru the Gothic Quarter and Bjorn until you can wander no more.
+Wander through the Gothic Quarter and Bjorn until you can wonder no more.
 Take it all in and breathe.
 Barcelona will change you forever.

 Disclosure: Cacinda Maloney is an official Travelocity Travel Ambassador offering tips and inspiration to fellow travel enthusiasts.
 This post was sponsored by Travelocity, Mercer Hotel Barcelona, and Viking Ocean Cruises.